San Bernardino rent assistance programs.

 Catholic Charities of San Bernardino/Riverside-Administration - Families and individuals in need can access shelter and emergency eviction prevention programs and solutions.
 1450 N. D Street, San Bernardino, CA 92405.
-(909) 880-3625
+Call (909) 880-3625.

 Community Action Partnership of San Bernardino County – Can offer emergency shelter.
 In addition, a resource known as the Family Development Program can offer qualified individuals with Emergency Assistance for expenses including back rent, a mortgage, or energy bill.
 As part of this, cash and funds are provided to low income and elderly individuals and families who are faced with a sudden crisis.

 Another service can offer rental assistance for eligible clients facing eviction, meaning those people who are 30 days late on rent.
 They need to have an eviction notice or three-day pay or quit notice.
 If you are moving into a new more affordable home then rental assistance towards new move-in costs (such as first month’s rent or security deposits) is also available.
 Dial 909-723-1560 or 909- 387-4949, or more on Community Action Agency of San Bernardino.